-Special Effects Failure: When the future cop car was jumping through the * S A P D * sign, the letters and symbols were each engraved on a separate plate of glass.
+When the future cop car was jumping through the SAPD sign, the letters and symbols were each engraved on a separate plate of glass.
 Just before the car hits it, all but one of the plates are pre-broken; the unbroken one has a broken one on the other side of it, making it obvious it wasn't the car that did it.

 While it's more Makeup Failure, but keep an eye on Phoenix's Heterochromia.
 Several times in the film his blue and brown eye noticeably switch sides between shots.

-When Simon's hideout is blown up at the beginning, you can clearly hear people in the background cheering at this extraordinary demolition.note May possibly be real-life on-lookers or crew; that was a real building they destroyed, an old Power & Water in Los Angeles that was set to be demolished in any case
+When Simon's hideout is blown up at the beginning, you can clearly hear people in the background cheering at this extraordinary demolition.note While in-universe, it could be other criminals cheering at the destruction, in real life, it's probably the noise of onlookers or crew; they actually destroyed a real building for that shot, an old Power & Water in Los Angeles that was in fact scheduled for demolition at any rate.